paramireze/paramireze.github.io/_posts/2018-08-18-morning-routine.markdown

 - [1min] hold dumbbells just above each knee and do leg lifts

 It does not take long to get an insane workout in doing this.
-That works well for me because it gives me time to be home and making breakfast.

 # Sweet Potato Pancake
 ![sweet potato pancakes]({{ '/assets/images/2018/aug/sweet-potato.jpg' }})